 Charter schools compensate for their insufficient funding, however, through private donations.

-Over public schools, they receive more private donations.
-However, donations only make up a tiny portion of each school’s annual budget.
+Public schools receive more private donations.
+However, donations only comprise a tiny portion of each school’s annual budget.
 Thus, charter schools only have a $655 per pupil cost advantage over public schools.

 Thus, the charter school vs public school argument continues until both sides are on equal footing.